-When applied to the facial muscles, this unique ability decreases the activity of the muscles responsible for skin folding and wrinkling, hence reducing the formation of wrinkles and fine lines, hence its usage as a form of wrinkle-reducing cosmetic procedure in Singapore.
+When applied to the facial muscles, botox has a unique ability to decrease activity of the muscles responsible for skin folding and wrinkling, hence reducing the formation of wrinkles and fine lines.

 Fillers, on the other hand, are exactly what their name suggests.
 They are substances injected underneath the skin to fill in loss volume or to enhance the look of certain areas of the face or body.

 Botox, in and of itself, is not addictive.
 There are no addictive side effects with its use.

 What patients get used to are the results they see with Botox treatments; the stopping of which simply means the return to how they were before treated.

 You will not look worse off after stopping treatments, nor will you suffer any withdrawal effects.